tranlehaiquan/coin-cc/README.md

 ### Add your portfolio

-You can use the `-P` (or `--portfolio`) to retrieve price info and value estimation for your personal crypto portfolio specified in $HOME/.coinmon/portfolio.json in the following format:
+You can use the `-p` (or `--portfolio`) to retrieve price info and value estimation for your personal crypto portfolio specified in $HOME/.coinmon/portfolio.json in the following format:

 ```
 $ cd